0xAX/linux-insides/interrupts/interrupts-5.md

 Double fault
 --------------------------------------------------------------------------------

 The next exception is `#DF` or `Double fault`.
-This exception occurrs when the processor detected a second exception while calling an exception handler for a prior exception.
+This exception occurs when the processor detected a second exception while calling an exception handler for a prior exception.
 We set the trap gate for this exception in the previous part:

 ```C
 set_intr_gate_ist(X86_TRAP_DF, &double_fault, DOUBLEFAULT_STACK);